KaleyraVideo/VideoiOSSDK/README.md

 ## Installation

 Several installation methods are supported.
-[CocoaPods][cocoapods] is the most straightforward way to add the SDK to your project.
+[CocoaPods][cocoapods] and [Swift package manager][spm] are the most straightforward way to add the SDK to your project.
 If you're new to CocoaPods, their website contains lots of helpful [documentation][cocoapods-getting-started].
 [Carthage][carthage] is also supported, for futher information head over to our [installation guide][installation-guide].
 Even though the SDK has changed name from **Bandyer** to **Kaleyra Video** the SDK module name is still named **Bandyer**.

+### SPM

+Starting from 3.7.0 version the SDK supports Swift package manager.
+In order to add the package to your app, select add package in Xcode and use this repository URL from the Xcode user interface

 ### Cocoapods